hsfl/cosmos-web/README.md

 **Installing Grafana plugins**

-Download the three .zip files on the [cosmos-grafana-plugins release page](https://github.com/hsfl/cosmos-grafana-plugins/releases) under Assets and unzip them into the grafana-plugins folder (cw-button.zip, orbit-datasource.zip, orbitdisplay.zip).
+Download the three .zip files on the [cosmos-grafana-plugins latest release page](https://github.com/hsfl/cosmos-grafana-plugins/releases/latest) under Assets and unzip them into the grafana-plugins folder (cw-button.zip, orbit-datasource.zip, orbitdisplay.zip).

-You can also do this on the command line:
+You can also do this on the terminal on Linux:

 First go to the grafana-plugins folder in your cosmos-web installation location.
 If you followed the instructions on the [main cosmos repository](https://github.com/hsfl/cosmos), it should be in ~/cosmos/tools/cosmos-web/grafana-plugins:
 ```